dojot/docs/source/using-api-interface.rst

 ..
 Note::
-    To run `mosquitto_pub` and `mosquitto_sub` without using TLS, as in the examples below, you must set ALLOW_UNSECURED_MODE with the value `'true'` to the `iotagent-mqtt` service, that is, `ALLOW_UNSECURED_MODE='true'`.
+    To run `mosquitto_pub` and `mosquitto_sub` without using TLS, as in the examples below, you must set  the environment variable ALLOW_UNSECURED_MODE with the value `'true'` to the `iotagent-mqtt` service, that is, `ALLOW_UNSECURED_MODE='true'`.
     You can change this value in the dojot `docker-compose.yml` file and then kill and up the docker-compose again. **By default this value is already 'true'.**